 However, in some cases, training and experience as an apprentice may also suffice.
 Jobs under this category include plumbers, chefs, and electricians.

 Skill Level C

-This NOC Skill Level calls out to workers who have intermediate or moderate level of skills.
-You might be required to have at least a high school diploma to get jobs in canada for foreigners under this skill level.
+This NOC Skill Level calls out to workers who have intermediate or moderate levels of skills.
+You might be required to have at least a high school diploma to get jobs in Canada for foreigners under this skill level.

 Skill Level D

 This NOC Skill Level has labor jobs that fall under low-skilled jobs in Canada for PR.
 An educational degree is not necessary to get these jobs, however, you are required to get on-the-job training.

 Jobs under this category include cleaning staff, fruit pickers, and oil field workers.

 So, What Now?

 There are a number of ways to find in-demand jobs in Canada for immigration.
 The first step is to make a presentable and impressive cover letter and resume to grab the attention of the recruiter.

 Once you are invited for the interview, it’s important to do your research about the company so that you can convey your interest to the employer.
 The best platforms to find work in Canada include job boards and online portals, direct company websites, immigration agents, and personal connections/ word of mouth.